What is biomass energy?

 2. Carbon Neutral

 If you are trying to lower your business's carbon footprint, installing a biomass boiler could be an excellent way to do just that.
-Biomass is a carbon-neutral form of energy because biomass fuels release the same amount of carbon into the atmosphere as was absorbed by plants during their life cycle.
+Biomass is a carbon-neutral form of energy because biomass fuels release the same amount of carbon emissions into the atmosphere as was absorbed by plants during their life cycle.

 3. Highly efficient